UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

   - thanks for feedback, I will raise this issue

 - is the program only for genomics?
   - Yes.
-We are showing a prototype and I will comback about including more tools
+We are showing a prototype and I will comeback about including more tools

 - Can you save the sbatch scripts created by the Web interface?
   - they are always created but the web frontend will point you where you can find it on the cluster